 A lot of people, mainly purists, believe that men shouldn’t wear any jewelry.
 They believe that all accessories a man should ever need are his watch and his wedding band.
 But, let’s be honest, the times are changing, and it is high time most men expanded their horizons.
 Believe it or not, we can actually wear some pieces of jewelry for purely aesthetic reasons.

 Furthermore, with a good sense of style, you won’t even look like you just got out of a yoga retreat.
-So, in our honest opinion, the best way to start accessorizing for most men is by buying a simple bracelet.
+So, in our honest opinion, the best way to start accessorizing for most men is by buying a simple but creative bracelet.

 Bracelets are very subtle, and you can stack them with your watch.
 However, you should know how to pull this off properly.
 The key to that would be making sure that it doesn’t clash with your general style.
 If you prefer your preppy style, a nice, nautical bracelet will do well.
 Or, if you are not that big on yachts, but like going to rock gigs, a nice metal cuff would do wonders.
 The key is to feel comfortable wearing your accessories.